StoccoFilippo/BindCraft_score/README.md

     a.
 FASTA file\
     b.
 AlphaFold3 (AF3) results in a directory (see example inputs). ⚠️ The binder chain_ID should be "B" ⚠️\
     c.
 PDB file of the target without any bind\
-See the ´input_example´ to see what are the inputs and the outputs :)
+See the `input_example` to see what are the inputs and the outputs :)
 ### Output:
 The script generates a **CSV file** containing all scoring parameters.